infinity0/msg-notes/index.rst

 approaches for dealing with them.
 We assume a relatively-efficient broadcast operation, that costs near-constant time with the number of participants.
 We consider both synchronous and asynchronous sessions and the security properties we can achieve for each.
-Our model is that for the latter, latency is high and that it's normal for members to sometimes be absent (i.e. unable to respond) independently of other members.
+Our model is that for the latter, it's normal for members to sometimes be absent (unable to respond) independently of others, expected latency is high, and so freshness expiry periods may be longer.

 First, we present a scheme for representing the distributed nature of group communication - namely a causal order of messages, encoded by unforgeable